stepheniota/stepheniota.github.io/_pages/about.md

-In my free time, I enjoy challenging for Local Legends/KOMs on [Strava](https://www.strava.com/athletes/59785368), constantly learning new things and trying to see as much of the world as possible!
+In my free time, I enjoy challenging for Local Legends/KOMs on [Strava](https://www.strava.com/athletes/59785368), learning more math and physics and traveling the world!